wp-plugins/fossura-tag-miner/readme.txt

 == Description ==

 The Fossura Tag Miner uses machine learning to extract and add the most relevant tags to your blog posts.
-Simply write, publish and voilà!
+Simply write, publish and voila!

 Choose to consider all possible tags equally, or to give precedence to the names of people, places and things.

 The following languages are currently supported:
 	* English
 	* Afrikaans

 == Installation ==
 1. The painless way